Jan 16 2002

 Factors governing the speed at which the crack advances are one of the main subjects of stress corrosion studies.
 These studies, which are carried out under simulated power plant conditions, allow decisions to be made with respect to the urgency of maintenance tasks at nuclear power plants.

 The mechanism called transpassive corrosion is another corrosion-related problem that specifically affects boiling-water reactors.
 In such reactors, the coolant water at the reactor core has powerful oxidizing properties.
 During transpassive corrosion, the chromium from the surface of nickel-base alloys and stainless steel gets dissolved.
 It is presumed that transpassive corrosion has an impact on the initiation of irradiation-induced stress corrosion cracking.

-Currently, research work is ongoing to check the implications of transpassive corrosion at the core of the reactor, as well as to find out the water chemistry conditions that are most effective in bringing down the transpassive corrosion rate.
+Currently, research work is ongoing to check the implications of transpassive corrosion at the core of the reactor, as well as to find out the water chemistry conditions that are most effective in bringing the transpassive corrosion rate down.